Skip to content

 The duration of a card hold depends on several factors:

-• The card network : Visa generally allows holds of up to 30 days, Mastercard up to 30 days as well, though policies vary by issuing bank
+• The card network : Visa and Mastercard generally allow holds of up to 30 days for extended authorizations, though policies vary by card issuer

-• The cardholder's bank : some banks automatically release holds after 7 days, others after 14 or 30 days
+• The card issuer : some issuers automatically release holds after 7 days, others after 14 or 30 days

 • The transaction type : hotel pre-authorizations often benefit from extended durations compared to standard authorizations